 It is normal for close-knit teams to develop something of a language with shorthand ways of communicating information.
 Cross-functional training is an excellent way to steep everyone in the language and terminology used by each group.
 In addition, a shared way of talking about processes helps accelerate positive change.

 It would be nice if every employee trusted that every other employee was competent and enthusiastic about doing their job.
-For most organizations, this trust simply isn't there.
-Working with others outside one's department requires putting faith into the abilities and willingness of someone new.
-Trust between different parts of the organization can be established only through a series of promises kept, so it makes sense to start with a small project that can generate a quick win and establish expectations.
+Unfortunately, for most organizations, this trust isn't there.
+Working with others outside one's department requires putting faith in the abilities and willingness of someone new.
+Trust between different parts of the organization can be established only through a series of promises kept, so it makes sense to start with a small project to generate a quick win and set expectations.

 It is not uncommon for different departments to rely on different technologies for collaboration and information management.
-This can impede the progress of cross functional teams and make working together unnecessarily difficult.
-Companies that are serious about collaboration across divisions and roles choose to leverage a single platform for the whole organization that supports team efforts and serves as a repository for tribal knowledge.
+This can impede the progress of cross-functional training and make working together unnecessarily tricky.
+Companies that are serious about cooperation across divisions and roles choose to leverage a single platform for the whole organization that supports team efforts and serves as a repository for tribal knowledge.

 Too often, managers look at cross-functional training as a one-and-done affair.
 Once they have multiple people trained on a given task, they think they are in the clear.
 This is why it is crucial to think about the benefits of cross-functional collaboration beyond just a backup for operations.
 To truly learn new skills, employees need regular opportunities to practice and improve them.

 If you don't have a way to measure the impact of cross-functional training on business results, it isn't easy to justify the investment of resources or to get enthusiastic participation.
 So determine at the outset how impact can be measured.
 Possibilities include employee engagement scores, opportunities for improvement captured and implemented, retention, and cost savings.